homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/docs/config.md

 InsideCleaning value with each state change made with Homekit (e.g. activation): do nothing, set on, set off.

 * `refreshInterval` (integer):
-Refresh interval in minutes.
-0 - disabled.
-Recomended min.
-10 minutes.
-Maximum 360 minutes (6 hours).
 Note: More frequent refresh would result in too much daily number of requests to the Panasonic server, which could result in an account lock for 24 hours, or even a complete API lock.

 * `debugMode` (boolean):
 If `true`, the plugin will print debugging information to the Homebridge log.